 - Understanding of the functioning of a community mental health center

 - Audio and/or video record sessions for evaluations

 - Ethics training

 Internships start in early September.
-Please submit application, reference letters and cover letter by March 15th, 2017, to be considered for the first round of interviews.
+Please submit application, 3 references and cover letter by March 15th, 2017, to be considered for the first round of interviews.
 To be considered for our final round of interviews, submit by April 15th, 2017.